notcookies/Steam-Screenshot-downloader/README.md

 # https://youtu.be/9wv2S5nMiGk
 ![演示](https://github.com/user-attachments/assets/dc242466-d25e-40fc-bc74-0bd6b39f2358)

+# Three common scenarios:

+1. Unable to locate the Steam profile.
+If you haven't customized your Steam profile URL, your profile and screenshot pages will start with https://steamcommunity.com/your_steam_ID.
+However, if you've customized your URL, the prefix will include /id/, such as https://steamcommunity.com/id/lgsgdsb233/.
+This software uses the latter format by default, so you may need to customize your URL accordingly.

+2. The popped-up Chrome for Testing cannot display the grid view with 50 screenshots.
+In this case, you need to manually log in to Steam before using this software.
+After logging in, try randomly opening a few screenshot detail pages—this will also help ensure that the software can retrieve Steam cookies successfully.

+3. Please do not paste Windows-style paths directly.
+The file paths should follow Python syntax.
+Hmm... maybe I should add an automatic escape feature.
+(Tag this as: enhance)

 # Quick Guide:

 1. Extract the release, open chrome.exe in the chrome folder, log in to Steam, and check if you can open your screenshot detail page, e.g.: